 There’s something about visiting a library that makes reading more exciting as a kid.
 Take your child to the local library and let him or her choose from a seemingly limitless number of books in a variety of different genres and themes – it’s language arts paradise!

-Having a library card is also an excellent way for your child to learn about being responsible and considerate to others.
+Having a library card is also an excellent way for your child to learn about being responsible and considerate of others.
 Pro tip: most libraries offer weekly storytelling programs or puppet shows where the pages really come to life!

-6. Mix up your Math Media
+6. Mix Up Your Math Media

 7. Take a Field Trip to the Zoo